James J. Spelman: Political and journalism career in Mississippi

 In 1868, Spelman moved to Mississippi with the aid of Rufus L. Perry and the African Civilization Society where he worked as a teacher for the Freedmen's Bureau.
-In July 1869 he was appointed justice of the peace and alderman of the city of Canton, Mississippi by military commander Adelbert Ames and Assistant Internal Revenue Assessor Boutwell on the recommendation of B. B. Eggleston, who was the Internal Revenur Assessor.
+In July 1869 he was appointed justice of the peace and alderman of the city of Canton, Mississippi, by military commander Adelbert Ames and Assistant Internal Revenue Assessor Boutwell on the recommendation of B. B. Eggleston, who was the Internal Revenur Assessor.
 When Mississippi was re-admitted into the union in 1869, Spelman was elected to the Mississippi House of Representatives to represent Madison County.
 He served for six years and served as chairman of the Committee on Corporations and was a member of the Judiciary and the Ways and Means Committees.
 He also gave noted addresses on a Civil Rights Bill and on the occasion of the death of Charles Sumner.
-Spelman was also a leader in the Colored Conventions Movement, and was a vice-president of the colored national convention in January 1869 in Washington, DC and led by Douglass.
+Spelman was also a leader in the Colored Conventions Movement, and was a vice-president of the colored national convention in January 1869 in Washington, D.C., and led by Douglass.
 Spelman was closely associated with Mississippi Governor James L. Alcorn.
 He was made aid-de-camp on the governor's staff and given the rank of lieutenant-colonel in the state militia.
 He later was promoted to colonel of the first regiment of militia.

 In the 1870s, Spelman was co-founder with James Lynch of the paper, the Jackson Colored Citizen and in 1870 he was a special correspondent of the New York Tribune.
 In 1870, Spelman was elected vice-president of the newly organized Republican Press Association.
 Later in his career, Spelman was the editor of the 'Baptist Messenger and was a regular correspondent of a number of papers using pseudonyms.
 One example was Phillip A. Bell's The Elevator, to which he contributed under the name "Private L. Overture".